 From Broomhill to the Dulnain

 The Strathspey Railway is operated under the Parliamentary authority of a Light Railway Order granted in 1978.
-The Order authorised tracklaying up to within 100 metres of the River Dulnain.
-These powers were exploited between 2007 and 2012 when volunteers working under the direction of the railway’s paid Outdoor Superintendent cleared ¾ of a mile of overgrown trackbed between Broomhill and the river; brought to site and laid into position nearly 1600 concrete sleepers; brought to site and laid 140 lengths of steel rail on top of the sleepers; fastened everything together with 264 fishplates, 528 nut and fishplate bolt sets, 6400 rail clips, a similar number of nylon spacers, and 3200 rubber pads; dropped several thousand tons of stone ballast around the sleepers using the railway’s own hopper wagons; and packed the ballast around and under the sleepers to set and keep the track at the correct smooth level and curvature.
+The Order authorised tracklaying up to the south bank of the River Dulnain.
+These powers were exploited between 2007 and 2012 when volunteers working under the direction of the railway’s paid Outdoor Superintendent cleared ¾ of a mile of overgrown trackbed between Broomhill and the river; brought to site and laid into position nearly 1600 concrete sleepers; brought to site and laid 140 lengths of steel rail on top of the sleepers; fastened everything together with 264 fishplates, 528 nut and fishplate bolt sets, 6400 rail clips, a similar number of nylon spacers, and 3200 rubber pads; dropped several thousand tons of stone ballast around the sleepers using the railway’s hopper wagons; and packed the ballast around and under the sleepers to set and keep the track at the necessarily even level and curvature.
 The rails and sleepers had been donated to the railway by Network Rail as the beginning of the century, but everything else had to be bought with funds donated by supporters and well wishers; and the Strathspey Railway Association volunteers’ time and labour, even if costed just at living wage rates, would represent many tens of thousands of pounds of investment.

 Crossing the Dulnain